espressif/esp-mdf/docs/en/api-guides/error-handling.rst

 Overview
 ---------

-This document introduces the ESP-MDF related error debugging methods, and provides some common error handling patterns.
+This document provides the introduction to the ESP-MDF related error debugging methods and to some common error handling patterns.

 Error Debugging
 ----------------